 Using the same frying pan, add a little more oil if you wish (I don’t bother and just use a non-stick pan) and then add heaped tablespoons of the patty mix.
 Flatten with a spoon or spatular so they are about 1cm thick.
 Fry over a medium to high heat for a minute or so each side until brown and cooked through.

 These can be eaten warm straight the way or you can freeze them once cooled.
+I pop them in a storage pack and then take out as many as needed for lunch.
 I then just defrost them in the microwave and I have a really quick lunch.
-They are also great for taking as a packed lunch with some salad bits – they don’t fall apart or crumble.
+They are also great to take on picnics or packed in lunch boxes with some salad bits – they don’t fall apart or crumble.

 These pea patties are nice and easy, super healthy and a great lunch idea.
-My daughter’s been eating them since she started weaning and they still go down a treat.
+My daughter’s been eating them since she started weaning and they still go down a treat – at 4 years old!

 Like this recipe?
 Pin it for later…